-*Updated 10/5/21.
+*Updated 4/8/2022.
 The old recital guidelines are partly superseded by the updated Temporary Recital Rules below.
-A program in PDF format will still be provided for remote recitals if you use the Program Submission form to submit all relevant details in a timely fashion.

 The following information applies to student recitals:

 SUMMARY OF STEPS